Bacon Brothers (gangsters): Rise to power

 On May 15, 2001, Jamie was arrested for assault at the age of 15, an incident that is little known owing to a court ban.
 Journalist Jerry Langton wrote that the Bacon brothers were typical of the gangsters in the Lower Mainland who usually came from middle-class families with loving parents.
 Langton wrote that Bacon brothers "...didn't come from poverty or an abusive or broken homes.
 In fact, they came from exactly the opposite upbringing that many social critics say incubates crime.
 The Bacon brothers lived in middle-class affluence in a nice house with their supportive parents.
 They went to good schools at which they excelled athletically and were popular socially.
 They were just some guys who thought they could get rich selling drugs".

 A man who asked only to be identified as Nelson who moved from Toronto to Abbotsford lived on Strathcona Court and knew the Bacon family.
 Nelson described the Bacon brothers as being in their 20s, but still living with their parents.
 Nelson said that the Bacon brothers made everyone in the neighborhood "nervous" and that: "Nobody wanted to run into them because they were obnoxious and rude.
 It started with the old man.
 He was not just rude, but aggressively so.
 I have no idea how he had a job as a teacher".
-Nelson called Jonathan the most relatively reasonable of the three Bacon brothers while Jarrod "tried to look like a gangster in dark suites and expensive sunglasses.
+Nelson called Jonathan the most relatively reasonable of the three Bacon brothers while Jarrod "tried to look like a gangster in dark suits and expensive sunglasses.
 He looked like he had more money than taste".
 Nelson called Jamie the worse of the three brothers, saying: "He was the size of a moose and seemed about half as smart.
 While the other two had macho swagger, Jamie looked like a psycho".
 Nelson stated that the Bacon brothers dominated the neighborhood, parking their expensive luxury cars whatever they pleased and holding loud parties well into the night.
 When Langton asked Nelson about the origins of their Bacon brothers' wealth, he stated: "They sold drugs, of course".
 The Royal Canadian Mounted Police (RCMP) believed the Bacon brothers were working with the United Nations gang.
 The Bacon brothers worked with rather than for the United Nations gang as the brothers held in contempt Clayton Roueche and what Langton called his "juvenile, faux-Asian, semi-religious rituals".
 In 2004, Jarrod was charged with attempted murder after a man was shot at the Fraser Valley Inn.
 The charges were dropped when the victim of the shooting refused to testify against Bacon in court.